Ayusekar22/Jakarta-Weather-Prediction-2025/README.md

-;# Weather Prediction Using Two Stage Model (Random Forest Classifier + XGBRegressor) In DKI Jakarta 2025
+# Weather Prediction Using Two Stage Model (Random Forest Classifier + XGBRegressor) In DKI Jakarta 2025

-Indonesia adalah negara beriklim tropis yang memiliki dua musim utama, yaitu musim kemarau dan musim penghujan.
-Fluktuasi curah hujan, terutama di musim penghujan, seringkali sulit diprediksi.
-Oleh karena itu, penelitian ini bertujuan untuk membangun model prediksi yang dapat memprakirakan terjadinya hujan pada hari berikutnya (besok) berdasarkan data historis meteorologi yang diperoleh dari bank data BMKG.

 Indonesia is a country with a tropical climate which has two main seasons, such as the dry season and the rainy season.
 Rainfall fluctuations, especially during the rainy season, are often difficult to predict.
 Therefore, this research aims to build a prediction model that can predict the occurrence of rain the next day (tomorrow) based on historical meteorological data obtained from the BMKG data bank.